dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/architecture/shippings.md

 original_id: shippings
 ---

-MajorityWorld uses the concept of Shipping Zones and Shipping Methods to fulfill the shipping process.
+DrikGallery uses the concept of Shipping Zones and Shipping Methods to fulfill the shipping process.

 ## Shipping Zones